GuilhermeVendramini/flutter-bootstrap/README.md

 Inside shared folder we keep everything that can be shared with another modules.
 Example: models, repositories, services, widgets, etc.

-Files inside "**shared/utils**" don't need to have the prefix of the parent folder structure".
+Files inside "**shared/utils**" don't need to have the prefix of the parent folders structure".

 ```
 - shared